WeblateOrg/weblate/docs/admin/support.rst

    This feature is currently in early beta.

-Weblate discovery is an opt-in service that makes it easier for users to find Weblate servers.
+Discover Weblate is an opt-in service that makes it easier for users to find Weblate servers.
 Users can browse registered services on
 <https://weblate.org/discover/>, and find projects to contribute.